Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Applications of Our Anchor-Based Understanding

 \subsubsection{Results}

-As shown in Table \ref{tab:lda_1}, the proposed anchor re-reweighting method significantly improves the performance of in-context learning.
-Particularly, the effect is remarkable on the SST-2 and EmoC datasets.
-Note that adding more demonstration examples for vanilla in-context learning may not bring a stable accuracy boost due to the potential noise introduced, as discussed in \cite{Zhao2021CalibrateBU}.
-Different from vanilla ICL which utilizes the extra examples to form a demonstration, we train a re-weighting vector $\boldsymbol \beta$ to adjust the contribution of different label anchors.
-In this way, we reduce the length of the input context and thus bring (almost) no extra cost to the inference speed.
-The consistent improvements of our method suggest that the re-weighting could be a better alternative to exploit the demonstration examples.
+As Table \ref{tab:lda_1} shows, the proposed anchor re-weighting significantly enhances ICL performance, particularly on the SST-2 and EmoC datasets.
+Besides, adding more demonstrations for vanilla ICL may not bring a stable accuracy boost due to the potential noise introduced, as discussed in \citet{Zhao2021CalibrateBU}.
+Different from vanilla ICL which utilizes the extra examples to form a demonstration, we train a re-weighting vector $\boldsymbol \beta$ to modulate label anchor contributions.
+This shortens the input context and thus brings (almost) no extra cost to the inference speed.
+The consistent improvements of our method suggest that the re-weighting mechanism could be a better alternative to utilize demonstration examples.
+Furthermore, it reiterates the crucial role that anchors play in ICL.